alexbradd/cg-project-2023/seng/README.md

   - [x] Make it configurable
 - [x] Multisampling
   - [x] Make it configurable
-- [ ] Proper object IDs, not just some static `unsigned long` that gets incremented every time
 - [ ] Some multithreading

 ## Some documentation